Bem-vindo à página oficial da Assembleia da República

 European Court of Auditors (ECA)

 The Court operates as a collegiate body of 27 Members, one from each Member State.
 The Members are appointed by the Council after consultation with the European Parliament for a renewable term of six years.
 Members elect one of their number as President for a renewable term of three years.
 The ECA is organised into five chambers, to which Members and staff are assigned.
-The Members of each chamber elect a Dean for a renewable term of two years.
+The Members of each chamber elect a dean for a renewable term of two years.
 Each chamber has two areas of responsibility: to adopt special reports, specific annual reports and opinions; and to prepare the annual reports on the EU budget and the European Development Funds, for adoption by the Court as a whole.

 The full Court of 27 Members meets around twice a month to discuss and adopt documents such as the ECA's main annual publications – the reports on the EU general budget and the European Development Funds.